Click here for the latest open days

 Front Room - Barbers Shop and Tobacconist's.

-One of the advertisements on the ceiling of the barbers shop (front room)
+Some of the bottles on display in the barbers shop (front room) One of the advertisements on the ceiling of the barbers shop (front room)

 Rear South Room - Kitchen.